machineroom/WX9020/readme.md

 # Background
 Back in ~2006 I rescued the guts of a Whitecross WX9090 data mining system.
 By guts I mean power supplies, armfulls of fiber optic interconnect and all the sub racks.
 It was for sale by a recycler who wanted it gone, and we made a deal that I could spend a few hours dismantling and take whatever I wanted.
 What was left would go to scrap (which was the racks and all the ancillary bits - batteries, power control boards, sensors, fans, etc).

+The WX9020 originally ran as a parallel SQL server.
+What makes it interesting is it uses Transputers. ***Lots*** of Transputers.

 Following a post on comp.sys.transputer, the CTO of Whitecross kindly reached out and supplied two of the specially configured SPARC workstations that were used as the operators console.
 They also very kindly supplied much technical documentation including some schematics, test software, etc. The operator workstations were also useable and contained system diagnostics.
+The SPARCstations inevitably died (well, actually the disks died).

 ## Chassis
 The WX9020 originally was one or more 19" cabinets.
-A cabinet had a UPS in the base and a huge extractor fan in the top.
+A cabinet had a UPS in the base and fans top & bottom.
 In between these are multiple 6U sub racks.
 Each sub rack has a specific purpose - system control, storage or compute.

 ## Power
 Each sub rack has a 48V power inlet and earth stud.
-48V is supplied courtesy of huge Advance power supplies (~4kW).
-Each card in the rack has independent power supplies fed from the 48V feed.
+48V is supplied courtesy of huge Advance power supplies.
+Each card in a sub rack has independent power supplies fed from the 48V feed.
 Most cards use +5V, -5.2V (for the ECL converters) and the storage sub racks also use 12V for the disks.
 Along with the rest of the system the power systems are extremely well built and all the power modules are carrier grade devices.

 Here's 2 of the PSUs powering my current dev setup.
 These also power the Cisco fan trays that I use for cooling - these aren't quite a full 19" width so are positioned diagonally under each rack to provide maximum coverage - especially to the PSU & ECL areas that get hottest!